Disk Hardware in Operating System

 "Redundant Array of Inexpensive Disks" is what "RAID" stands for in its full name.
 Installing a box full of discs next to the computer, which is typically a large server, then replacing the disc controller card with a RAID controller, copying the data over to the RAID, and then continuing with the normal operation is the fundamental concept behind the technology known as RAID, which stands for redundant array of inexpensive discs.

 In other words, you could say that RAID appears to the operating system to be an SLED, which stands for "single large expensive disc."
 However, RAID outperforms SLED both in terms of performance and reliability.

-In the year of 1980, major two company namely Philips and Sony, together developed the Compact Disk (CD) which rapidly replaced 33 1/3-rpm vinyl record for music.
+In the year 1980, two major companies, namely Philips and Sony, collaborated on the development of the compact disc (CD), which quickly replaced the 33 1/3 rpm vinyl record as the primary medium for storing and playing music.